NasirAwed/IN3240/oblig1/README.md

     3. 22

 ### Task 2
+1.
-2.1: Code smell: 1.
-"Reduce the number of nested break and goto statements from 2 to 1 authorized."
+    * Smell 1: "Reduce the number of nested break and goto statements from 2 to 1 authorized."
       It complains because loops should not have more than one break.

-Code smell 2."Complete the task associated to this "TODO" comment."
+    * Smell 2: "Complete the task associated to this "TODO" comment."
       It complains because it tracks TODO tags.

-Code smell 3."Add a "default" case to this switch statement."
+    * Code smell 3."Add a "default" case to this switch statement."
       Default in a switch case is required to protect the system form future additions to enum.

-Code smell 4.
+    * Code smell 4.
 "Define each identifier in a dedicated statement."
       The declarations may be confusing regarding type.
+2.

-2.2:/* TODO: svar på løsning, code smell:1 */
+    * Smell 1: /* TODO: svar på løsning, code smell:1 */
-Code smell 2: You just need to complete the task in the TODO comment, code smell 3: Adding a default case will solve the issue.
+    * Smell 2: You just need to complete the task in the TODO comment,
+    * Smell 3: Adding a default case will solve the issue.

-Code smell 4: Declare the type on each line, separately.
+    * Smell 4: Declare the type on each line, separately.

 ### Task 3